Thinking of becoming a teacher?

 Cluster of 21 primary and 10 secondary schools

-The Marches School networks with many different schools across Shropshire, Telford and Wrekin and wider afield.
+The Marches School networks with many different schools across Shropshire, Telford and wider afield.
 For teacher training in particular we have a cluster of 21 primary schools and 10 secondary schools which includes several independent schools.
 This large cluster means that we can provide a varied training programme, filling any gaps in the existing school experience that trainees have undertaken.
 We offer placements Key Stage 1 through to Key Stage 5.

 State of the art facilities

 The training centre offers trainees the very latest technology to practise their skills and the school is well equipped with the most up to date teaching tools.

 Marches Training has excellent relationships with HEIs and continues to explore new relationships in order to meet the demands of developing outstanding teachers of the future.